brandon-lai/python-sudoku/README.md

 # python-sudoku
-Sudoku solver implemented in Python
+Sudoku solver implemented in Python using backtracking.